A topic from the subject of Introduction to Chemistry in Chemistry.

 • Polar, protic molecules (can donate protons).

-• Have a higher acidity than alcohols due to resonance stabilization of the conjugate base.
+• Have a higher acidity than alcohols due to resonance stabilization of the carboxylate anion (conjugate base).
+The negative charge is delocalized over two oxygen atoms.

-• Form strong hydrogen bonds, resulting in high boiling points and water solubility.
+• Form strong hydrogen bonds, resulting in high boiling points and significant water solubility (especially for smaller carboxylic acids).

-• React with bases to form salts (carboxylates) and with alcohols to form esters.
+• React with bases to form salts (carboxylates) and with alcohols to form esters (esterification) in the presence of an acid catalyst.

 Main Concepts

-• Nucleophilic addition to the carbonyl group is a common reaction for aldehydes, ketones, and carboxylic acids.
+• Nucleophilic addition to the carbonyl group is a common reaction mechanism for aldehydes, ketones, and carboxylic acids (although the reactivity differs).

-• These compounds play important roles in biological systems (e.g., in the metabolism of carbohydrates and proteins).
+• These compounds play vital roles in biological systems (e.g., in the metabolism of carbohydrates and lipids, and in the formation of proteins and nucleic acids).
+Many important biochemical molecules are aldehydes, ketones, or carboxylic acids or their derivatives.

 Experiment: Oxidation of Aldehydes, Ketones, and Carboxylic Acids